saramcel/Group5_Final_Project/README.md

   </p>
 </details>

 - The SleepTime data for the original database had no groupings at all.
-Many rows show the recommended allotment of slee per day (between 7-9 hours).
-However some of the entries show patients who are recorded as sleeping up to 24 hours!
+Many rows show the recommended allotment of sleep per day (between 7-9 hours).
+However, some of the entries show patients who are recorded as sleeping up to 24 hours!
 To limit any outliers or significant deviations, groupings were reduced into the following three Recommended Sleep bins.
 <details><summary>Expand to see the SleepTime -> Recommended Sleep Bins</summary>
   <p>
     <table>